TorchLean API

 These are low-level building blocks used by TorchLean's seeded RNG ops (rand_uniform, bernoulli_mask) when running on the eager CUDA backend.

-They intentionally use the same SplitMix64-style mixing as TorchLean.Random so results are deterministic given (seed, counter) and a row-major linear index.
+They use the same SplitMix64-style mixing as TorchLean.Random so results are deterministic given (seed, counter) and a row-major linear index.

 @[extern torchlean_cuda_buffer_rand_uniform]